 - Add ground beef, chopped onion, and minced garlic to a skillet and cook until ground beef is browned.
 Drain.

 - Pop the steam bag of riced cauliflower in the microwave.

 - Add the Rotel, homemade taco seasoning, beef broth, and 1/2 cup of riced cauliflower (save the rest for a different meal.
 You could add more, but my kids didn’t notice it was in the ground beef with this amount)

 - Bring taco mixture to a boil and simmer for 10 minutes uncovered on medium allowing the liquids to reduce and the sauce thickens.
 If the sauce hasn’t reduced after 10 minutes continue to simmer until it does.

 - Scoop the ground beef mixture into the bell peppers.

 - Sprinkle grated cheese on top.

-Enjoy this low carb Mexican stuffed peppers recipe for any family-friendly dinner.
-You’ll love the flavor, and it is so crazy easy to make!
+Enjoy this low carb stuffed peppers recipe for any family-friendly dinner.
+You’ll love the bold flavors, and how crazy easy to make!